meltano/meltano/docs/src/README.md

 data from any SaaS tool or database and load it into any data warehouse or file format.

-Meltano [manages your tap and target configuration](/#meltano-config) for you, makes it easy to [select which entities and properties to extract](/#meltano-select), and keeps track of [the state of your extraction](https://github.com/singer-io/getting-started/blob/master/docs/CONFIG_AND_STATE.md#state-file), so that subsequent pipeline runs with the same job ID will always pick up right where the previous run left off.
+Meltano [manages your tap and target configuration](/#meltano-config) for you, makes it easy to [select which entities and attributes to extract](/#meltano-select), and keeps track of [the state of your extraction](https://github.com/singer-io/getting-started/blob/master/docs/CONFIG_AND_STATE.md#state-file), so that subsequent pipeline runs with the same job ID will always pick up right where the previous run left off.